 Maybe this is why I am so behind on wrapping all those presents…

-But anyway, we’ve already covered warm, gooey orange cinnamon rolls and now we’re going to cover a fun spin on biscuits.
+But anyway, today we’re covering a fun spin on biscuits.

 Because eggnog biscuits are better than plain biscuits on Christmas morning, right?